wufengyou/Pet-Care-RAG-Application/README.md

 ## Best Practices

 - Hybrid search: We use Minisearch, which combines text and vector search capabilities.
-(1 point)

 ## Dataset